Estranged: How to Heal Broken Family Relationships

 I am sure you are nauseated by now.
 My point is that we looked like the perfect family.
 And we all looked like the perfect Christians.

-You might be wondering how the perfect Christian family falls apart?
+You might be wondering how we could have a broken family relationship when we all professed to be Christians.
 I’ll let you in on a secret.
 I became estranged because there are no perfect families and there certainly are no perfect Christians.
 You may wonder how you can be a Christian and find yourself estranged?
 I wondered that too.

 Or how could my parents be Christians?
 They had been in the ministry, for heaven sakes.
-I have to admit, I questioned my faith, my parent’s faith, and, mostly, who God really was to me.
+I have to admit, I questioned my faith, my parent’s faith, and mostly, who God was to me.

 Pin me for later!

-From my perspective, anger was one of the root problems of my estrangement.
+From my perspective, anger was one of the root problems of our broken family relationship.
 I can trace everything back to that.
 Anger destroys relationships.

 Joyce Meyer says: